ADD CONDITION

 Drug Overview

-QC Honey Lemon is a product designed to temporarily relieve coughs caused by colds and minor throat irritations or soreness.
-It can help soothe your throat and ease discomfort when you're feeling under the weather.
+QC Honey Lemon is a liquid product that comes in a convenient drop form, designed to provide temporary relief from coughs caused by colds and to soothe occasional minor throat irritation or soreness.
+This product can be a helpful option when you're feeling under the weather, offering a soothing effect to ease your discomfort.

 Uses